-Mille Lacs Band of Ojibwe Tribal Chief Executive: Melanie Benjamin 43408 Oodena Dr., Onamia 56359 Phone: (320) 532-4181 Fax: (320) 532-5800
+Mille Lacs Band of Ojibwe

-Website: millelacsojibwe.org
+Tribal Chief Executive: Virgil Wind 43408 Oodena Dr., Onamia 56359 Phone: (320) 532-4181 Fax: (320) 532-5800 Website: millelacsojibwe.org

-Onamia.
+The Mille Lacs Reservation is located in east central Minnesota.
+The tribal headquarters is near Onamia.
 The reservation was established by the 1855 Treaty.
 The Tribe owns approximately 16,000 acres of land located within four townships on the south end of Mille Lacs Lake.
 Additional communities exist in Aitkin and Pine counties and three islands.
 The reservation has a community center, schools, clinic, museum, casino/hotel complex and Government Center.